erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 The non-master partners still "have a say", but they might need to work a bit harder for their "say" to "get committed".
-For example, if the changes are performed via an `update`-like endpoint, and the sending HEI's servers are offline, then they cannot perform these changes (but they can retry later, or temporarily fall back to sending email messages asking the partner to change things).
+For example, if the changes are proposed via an `update` endpoint, and the sending HEI's servers are offline, then they cannot store these proposals.

 There are also the CNR APIs, similar to the ones described in the previous
 sections: